Skip to main content

 • Class E – Extremely reactive

-Your site’s classification isn’t something that can be chosen or changed — it’s determined by the natural conditions below the surface.
-Southern Geotechnical’s role is to accurately assess and report these conditions so that your builder and engineer can design the most suitable footing system for your project.
+Unfortunately, your site’s classification isn’t something that can be chosen or changed; it’s determined by the natural conditions below the surface.
+Our role is to accurately assess and report these conditions so that your builder and engineer can design the most suitable footing system for your project.

 Why Site Classification Reports Matter